anebz/cloud/Certifications/aws_data_anaytics_specialty.md

   * Tracks status of tasks, monitors cluster health
   * One single EC2 instance
   * Recommended instance type: m5.xlarge if there are less than 50 nodes
+  * High availability support by having multiple master nodes in 1AZ, not in several AZs.
+EMR cluster can only be in one AZ
 * Core node: runs tasks and stores data in HDFS
   * Can be scaled up and down to increase processing and HDFS capacity
   * Multi-node clusters have at least one core node